Git Quick Start Guide

 $ git push origin dev

-Clone a Specific Branch from Remote Repository
+Clone Specific Branch from Remote Repository

 1